 In June 2018, the Ministry of Education, Culture, Sport and Youth officially launched a programme on the design and implementation of eGovernment in Cyprus' education.
 One of the main objectives was the implementation of the School Management System (SMS) project, a computerised system intended to standardise and accelerate bureaucratic processes.
 The SMS is a crucial element of the restructuring plan of the Ministry of Education, Culture, Sport and Youth, which aims to create an advanced computerised system that will ensure proper information management and process automation.
 The SMS will contribute to the streamlining of bureaucracy, the reduction of high administrative costs and it will ensure the prompt provision of information, cooperation and support of various stakeholders.
 The different services offered by the SMS will be gradually introduced until the expected ending date of the project in 2023.
-The total cost for the implementation of the system is EUR 9 million.
-It is co-funded by national resources from the European Regional Development Fund (ERDF).
+The total cost for the implementation of the system is around EUR 10 million, which will be co-financed by both national resources and the ERDF 2021-2027.

-In support of the project, this year, a number of tablets was delivered to all upper secondary schools, in order to prepare, empower and develop the digital skills of the educators for the application of the School Management System.
+In support of the project, this year, a number of tablets were delivered to all upper secondary schools, in order to prepare, empower and develop the digital skills of the educators for the application of the SMS.